A few boxes of jello, evaporated milk and water are all you need to make this colorful and delicious holiday rainbow

 Whoa…that’s a LOT of jello!
 Yep, you got that right.
-This Rainbow Jello Salad has been taking it’s place at most of our Thanksgiving meals for the past 30+ years.
-It could feed a small village, and it sure is pretty!.
+This Rainbow Jello Salad has been taking it’s place at most of our Thanksgiving and/or holiday events for the past 30+ years.
+This colorful, delicious salad could feed a small village, and it sure is pretty!

-I was given this recipe by a sweet woman named Mary Alice about 35 years ago, after seeing and tasting it when she brought it to a church potluck (don’t a large amount of unique recipes come from church potlucks?).
+I was given this recipe by a sweet woman named Mary Alice Brannon about 35 years ago, after seeing and tasting it when she brought it to a church potluck (don’t a large amount of unique recipes come from church potlucks?).

 This jello salad was so unique, I asked her for the recipe, and she gave it to me.
 Now I’ve been making this salad for over 30+ years!
 It’s practically become a tradition at our holiday gatherings!

 What Flavors Are In this Rainbow Jello Salad?

 The recipe uses 7 different flavors of jello powder, one can of evaporated milk, and some water.
 That’s it!

 From top to bottom, the flavors of jello in the rainbow jello salad are: Black Cherry, Cherry, Lime, Lemon, Orange, Peach and Strawberry.
 Every other flavor has some of the evaporated milk in it, which slightly changes the color and texture of that layer!